ufko-org/wapp/README.md

   wapp-start $argv
   ```

   This keeps `index.cgi` minimal and easier to maintain.
+This also means that:

+	- entire application code is outside of the document root
+	- deployment equals to copy new `wapptclsh` binary to the server

 If you want to exclude these files from the compilation process, please
 edit the `Makefile` and `wapptclsh.c.in` file.
 Note that I had to